-The constitutional law of the Australian Commonwealth, including, the nature of federal constitutions, the interpretation of the Commonwealth Constitution and a survey of the federal legislative, executive and judicial powers.
+The constitutional law of the Australian Commonwealth. including, the nature of federal constitutions, the interpretation of the Commonwealth Constitution and a survey of the federal legislative, executive and judical powers.
 The survey of legislative power will concentrate on those powers important in the field of industrial law.
-Examination: One paper of three hours' duration.